March 9, 2008

 Oprah’s Big Give Gives Big PR

 From her annual Christmas giveaway to aiding children in Africa, Oprah has mastered the art of public relations.
-Now, what would happen if there were no magazines, television crews or cameras?
 I do love how Oprah has used her money, fame and resources to help people around the world.
-I can’t help but wonder whether her thirst for the public spotlight has given her incentive to launch the philathrophic reality show.
+Something in her soul has given her incentive to launch the philathrophic reality show.
 Looks like even big names feel the need to remind us that they care.

 Photo Credit: http://abcmedianet.com